 - In October 2019, the Company announced that Primero Group ("Primero") has successfully completed the first phase of its Early Contractor Involvement ("ECI") agreement.
-Primero has provided a Guaranteed Maximum Price ("GMP") for the engineering, procurement and construction ("EPC") of the Rose Lithium-Tantalum project ("Project") on a lump sum turnkey basis that is in line with the Project's feasibility study published November 29, 2017. - In December 2019, the Company provided Québec's Ministère de l'Environnement et de la Lutte contre les changements climatiques and the Canadian Environmental Assessment Agency with requested information. - The Company continues to work closely with its financial advisor, Canaccord Genuity Corp. ("Canaccord"), to evaluate ongoing interest from global strategic partners that seek to accelerate the Rose Lithium-Tantalum project to production.
-Discussions with multiple potential partners are advancing and our goal is to finalize a transaction by the end of the fiscal year.
-Progress is being made on delivering commitments totaling \$341 million for a financing package to fund construction.
+Primero has provided a Guaranteed Maximum Price ("GMP") for the engineering, procurement and construction ("EPC") of the Rose Lithium-Tantalum project ("Project") on a lump sum turnkey basis that is in line with the Project's feasibility study published November 29, 2017. - In December 2019, the Company provided Québec's Ministère de l'Environnement et de la Lutte contre les changements climatiques ("MELCC") and the Canadian Environmental Assessment Agency ("CEAA") with requested information.